Digital Video and Field Order

 Both of the capture cards shown are ITU compliant so they produce interlaced frames whose top line is line 23 of field F1.
 However, the first card processes field F1 first and then field F2; the second card processes field F2 first and then field F1.
 You can therefore see the results of digitising an F1 or an F2 field first.

 However it is not uncommon for some hardware to start capturing on another line, for example the line 336 of field F2.
-In this case it is an F2 field which is fed into the upper field and not an F1 field .
-So now if the capture card starts from an F1 field , the F1 field is fed into the lower field , then the subsequent F2 field is fed into the upper field of the frame, and the field order is therefore lower field first - the opposite of the previous case.
+In this case it is an F2 field that is fed into the upper field and not an F1 field.
+So now if the capture card starts from an F1 field, the F1 field is fed into the lower field, then the subsequent F2 field is fed into the upper field of the frame, and the field order is therefore lower field first – the opposite of the previous case.

-The problem really arises when you have a video editing project on your PC which contains clips which are from multiple sources which have differing field orders, or you want to use another program perhaps to convert your video to another file format.
+The problem really arises when you have a video editing project on your PC that contains clips from multiple sources that have differing field orders, or you want to use another program perhaps to convert your video to another file format.

 Changing the Field Order

-An alternative (and simpler) solution is simply to shift all of the lines in the frame up or down by 1 line.
-This effectively shifts all of the lines that are in the upper field to the lower field , and vice versa, but without causing any spacial scrambling.
+An alternative (and simpler) solution is simply to shift all of the lines in the frame up or down in unison by 1 line.
+This effectively shifts all of the lines that are in the upper field to the lower field, and vice versa, but without causing any spacial scrambling.
 It does however mean that you lose 1 line of picture detail from the top or bottom of the frame.

 Upper, Top, Odd, 1 or A ?!